 Because changes in interest rates alter the relative income yields between equity and bonds, we may expect income-seeking investors to rebalance their portfolios across different types of mutual funds.
 To test this conjecture, we estimate the impulse response function of mutual fund flows to the current and lagged changes in the fed funds rate, Δ FFR.
-To address concerns regarding the potential endogeneity of monetary policy, we follow Bernanke and Kuttner (2005) and measure monetary policy shocks through high-frequency unexpected fed funds rate changes around monetary policy announcements.
+To address concerns regarding the potential endogeneity of monetary policy, we follow Bernanke and Kuttner (2005) and measure monetary policy shocks through highfrequency unexpected fed funds rate changes around monetary policy announcements.
 As emphasized by Bernanke and Kuttner (2005), these high-frequency unexpected fed funds rate shocks are unlikely to be correlated with other economic news.
 This allows us to identify the causal effects of interest rate changes on mutual fund flows.
 A related challenge is the difference between the frequency of the monthly mutual fund flows and the irregularly spaced FOMC meeting days.
 To address this challenge, we follow Gertler and Karadi (2015) and use high-frequency monetary policy shocks as instruments in the impulse response estimation.
 Finally, we use the local projections method of Jordà (2005), which allows us to estimate the impulse response without specifying the underlying multivariate dynamic system.
-This method also allows us to take advantage of the large cross-sectional dimension of our panel data.
-Specifically, we implement the local projections method using the regression model where $Flow{i,t+h+1}$ is the flow into fund i from month t + h to month t + h + 1, $\Delta FFR{t,t-12}$ is the change in the fed funds rate from time t - 12 to t, and $X{i,t}$ denotes a set of control variables that may be important drivers of fund flows.
-We use within-year high-frequency interest rate surprises as instruments for $\Delta FFR{t,t-12}$.
+It also allows us to take advantage of the large cross-sectional dimension of our panel data.
+Specifically, the local projections method can be implemented through the following regression model:

+$$Flow{i,t+h+1} = \beta_h \Delta FFR{t,t-12} + \gamma' X{i,t} + \varepsilon{i,t+h}, \tag{8}$$ where $Flow{i,t+h+1}$ is the flow into fund i from month t+h to month t+h+1, $\Delta FFR{t,t-12}$ is the change in the fed funds rate from time t-12 to t, and $X{i,t}$ denotes a set of control variables that may be important drivers of fund flows.
+We use the within-year high-frequency interest rate surprises as instruments for $\Delta FFR{t,t-12}$.
 The control variables include fund characteristics such as past fund returns, fund return volatility, fund expenses, and the log of fund assets under management.
-To control for market volatility, we also include the one-year change in the CBOE Volatility Index (VIX) and the one-year lagged level of VIX.
+To control for market volatility, we also include the 1-year change in the CBOE Volatility Index (VIX) and the 1-year lagged level of VIX.